sted/smoothdb/README.md

 This will automatically reload the schema cache whenever DDL operations (CREATE, ALTER, DROP) are performed.

-### Configuration

-By default, the notification listener is enabled and listens on the `smoothdb` channel.
-You can customize this behavior by modifying the listener configuration in the database package.

 ### Notes

 - The listener automatically reconnects if the connection is lost